Dash cam reviews: Catch the maniacs and meteors of daily driving

 - Day and night video recording (night quality is a big variant)

 - GPS: This feature could be the tipping point if you use your captured video to resolve a dispute.
-GPS watermarks your video with geographical coordinates, and you’ll also want to set the time via GPS (a few models don’t do this).
+GPS should either watermark or embed your video with geographical coordinates,.
+GPS will also automatically set the time in better cameras.

-- Dual-channel support: This is what you’ll need if you want to support front and rear cameras, but it’ll involve more cabling (and cost more overall).
-Only a few models we’ve tested have it: The $280 Thinkware X500 and $300 Thinkware F770 F770, but the rear camera for those units costs an additional $80.
-The Cobra CDR 895 D Drive HD gets you into dual-channel video for a measly $200—rear camera included.
-That’s news.
+- Dual-channel support: This is what you’ll need if you want to run both front and rear (or interior) cameras, though it’ll involve more cabling (and cost more overall).
+Only a few models we’ve tested have it: The Thinkware F770 (available on Amazon), for instance, though the rear camera costs an additional $80; and the Cobra CDR 895 D Drive HD (available on Amazon), which gets you into dual-channel video for a measly $200—rear camera included.

 How we test dash cams